Aurora HDR Review 2026: Discontinued, and What Replaced It

 Powerful AI Tools

-The innovative AI functions are a new feature in this latest edition of Aurora.
-Skylum has harnessed this AI technology in the HDR Clarity, HDR Smart Structure, and Smart Tone features, amongst others.
+The innovative AI functions were a headline feature of the final edition of Aurora.
+Skylum harnessed this AI technology in the HDR Clarity, HDR Smart Structure, and Smart Tone features, amongst others.
 Let’s explore what each of these tools will do for your image.

 HDR Smart Structure creates a strong image with clear, enhanced details.
 The way it does this is by increasing local contrast, drawing out hard-to-see details, and overall sharpening of the image details.
 It’s amazing to see the difference this can make to your photos, especially shots of buildings and architecture.
 You can easily see why so many real estate businesses use HDR software for all their photos!